kaspershi/Open-Primorsky-Krai/README.md

 # Open-Primorsky-Krai
-An educational drawing app that explores the culture and nature of Primorsky Krai (Russian Far East) through interactive digital art.
+Dive into the rich natural and cultural world of the Russian Far East with an interactive drawing experience.
+This open-source app blends creativity and learning, offering users a hands-on way to explore the landscapes, wildlife, and heritage of Primorsky Krai.

-This project designed as both a creative tool and a cultural learning experience, the app bridges digital illustration, edutainment, and regional heritage preservation.
+As you draw, you’ll connect with real elements of the region: the majestic Amur tiger, the rare Ussuri leopard, marine species from the Sea of Japan, traditional motifs of Indigenous communities, and the distinctive architecture of Far Eastern towns.
+Each illustration comes with brief, educational context—turning art into a quiet moment of discovery.

-Users engage with authentic elements of Primorsky Krai’s identity: traditional patterns of Indigenous peoples, endangered wildlife such as the Amur tiger, Ussuri leopard, the marine biodiversity of the Sea of Japan, and distinctive Far Eastern landscapes and architecture.
-Each drawing activity is paired with concise, fact-based context, turning every sketch into a moment of discovery.
+Built for students, teachers, digital artists, and cultural explorers, the app supports offline use and features beginner-friendly tools.
+It’s designed not just for creative expression, but as a gentle introduction to krai studies and regional biodiversity.

-The app targets students, teachers, digital artists, and cultural enthusiasts seeking meaningful screen time, creative education, or krai studies resources.
-It supports offline use, offers beginner-friendly drawing tools.
+The project is open to collaboration.
+We especially encourage input from educators, ethnographers, wildlife illustrators, and edtech developers who care about preserving local knowledge through engaging digital formats.

-This repository includes the source code, illustration assets, UX documentation, and educational metadata.
-The project welcomes open-source contributions, especially from educators, ethnographers, wildlife illustrators, and edtech developers.
+All code, visual assets, UX notes, and educational metadata are included in this repository.

 <img width="834" height="406" alt="image" src="https://github.com/user-attachments/assets/f93c592d-0c0a-4a1e-acd0-3f081d11b206" />